HumeAI/hume-api-examples/tts-typescript-example/README.md

     npm install
     ```

-3. Set up your API keys:
+3. Set up your API key

   * Visit the [API keys page](https://platform.hume.ai/settings/keys) on the Hume Platform to retrieve your API key.
   * Place it in a `.env` file at the project root.
 You can use the `.env.example` file as a template: